vmelamed/vm2/src/RegexLib/README.md

 # RegexLib

+A library of regular expressions for .NET Core, providing a collection of commonly used, domain specific, regex patterns for various purposes, such as validation, parsing, and matching.

+To be honest.
+I do not believe that the library should be used as a package reference, but rather as a source code reference - there migh be many patterns that in your application are not needed, and you would not want to include the whole library.

-A library of regular expressions for .NET, providing a collection of commonly used regex patterns for various purposes, such as validation, parsing, and matching.
-For many of the patterns I tried to follow aplicable RFC-s and other standards, so that the regular expressions can be used in a wide range of applications.
-Most of the standards describe the syntax of their respective formats in some form of Bacus-Naur Form (BNF), which I tried to follow when creating the regular expressions.
-By compositioning the regular expressions from smaller fragments, as they are defined in the respective defining documents, I tried to make the regular expressions easier to understand, follow, and debug.
-Along the way, I tried to stick with the documents' definitions of specific terms but also adopted some naming conventions to make the identifiers more readable and easier to use.
+For many patterns, I have tried to follow applicable RFCs and other standards, so that the regular expressions can be used in a wide range of applications.
+Most of these standards define a simple context-free (regular) grammar.
+Most of them describe the syntax of their respective formats in some form of (Extended) Backus-Naur Form - (E)BNF, which I tried to follow as close as
+possible: encoding the regular expressions by composing smaller expressions (fragments or terms), as defined in the respective documents, I aimed to make the regular expressions easier to understand, compare with standards, maintain, and debug.
+Along the way, I tried to adhere to the documents' definitions of specific terms (vocabulary), but also adopted some naming conventions to make the identifiers more readable and easier to use in .NET.

-The regular expressions that I thought would be used the most I provided compioled versions of them, leveraging the latest .NET performance improvements and the attribute `GeneratedRegexAttribute`.
-Other regex fragments, for which I do not expect a lot of demand, I exposed as `public const string`-s.
-If you need them compiled, you can use either the `Regex.CompileToAssembly` method or define your own methods with `GeneratedRegexAttribute`.
+For the regular expressions that I expected to be used most often, I provided compiled `Regex` objects, leveraging the latest .NET performance improvements and the `GeneratedRegexAttribute`.
+Other regex fragments, for which I do not expect high demand, are exposed as `public const string` fields.
+If you need them compiled, you can use the `Regex.CompileToAssembly` method or define your own methods with `GeneratedRegexAttribute`.

-Because some of the regular expressions are quite complex, I adopted a regex style that uses whitespaces, new lines, etc. Some of the expressions should be case-insensitive and some even match multiline strings (e.g. Base64).
-The used regex options are defined in the static class `Common`.
+Because some of the regular expressions become quite complex, I adopted a regex style that uses whitespaces, new lines, and comments.
+Some expressions should be case-insensitive, and some even match multiline strings (e.g., for Base64 encoded byte arrays).
+The regex options used are defined in the static class `Common`.

+## `RegexLibReflector` utility

+If you prefer to use the library as a source code reference, you can use the `RegexLibReflector` utility to examine the library and find the regular expressions you need.
+The utility is a console application that can be used to list all the regular expression objects in the library, their names, and their descriptions.
+It can also be used to search for specific regular expressions by name or description, and to generate a markdown file with the list of all regular expressions in the library.

 ## Naming Conventions

-I tried to follow consistent naming conventions for the identifiers in this library to make it easier to understand, use, comprehend the complex regular expressions, and last but not least to debug.
+I tried to follow consistent naming conventions for the identifiers in this library to make it easier to understand and use the complex regular expressions, and last but not least to debug.
 Here are the main conventions:

 - Identifiers with suffix <b>`Chars`</b> are regular expression fragments that are meant to be used as a sequence of characters
   (__character set__ -> chars) in more complex regular expressions.
 Examples: